magepages/mpdocs/docs/blog-m2/user-guide.rst

 Click on ``Save Config`` when complete.

 II.
-Create New Post
+Manage Post
 -----

-* Step 1: Complete the post information
-* Step 2: Assign Products to the post

 2.1.
-Complete the post information
+Create new post
 ^^^^^

+Step 1: Complete the post information
+"""""

 * Login to Magento Admin, follow ``Content > Better Blog: Manage Posts``.

-* On the upper-right corner, tap Add New Posts button
+* On the upper-right corner, tap **Add New Posts** button
 * Set Name for the new post
 * To display the new post, choose “Enable” in the **Status** field
-* Enter Short Description if it’s necessary.
+* Enter **Short Description** if it’s necessary.
-* Use WYSIWYG Mode to insert the post content that allows showing right as on the frontend.
-If you want to show the content under code, tap Show/Hide Editor button.
+* Use **WYSIWYG Mode** to insert the post content that allows showing right as on the frontend.
+If you want to show the content under code, tap **Show/Hide Editor** button.
-* Choose the Store View where you want to display the post.
+* Choose the **Store View** where you want to display the post.
 * Upload image from your browser in the **Image** option.
-* Choose Topic, Tag, Category for the post.
+* Choose **Topic, Tag, Category** for the post.
 Also, you can create a new Topic, Tag, Sub Category in this section.
 * Choose **In RSS = Yes** to display the post information in the file rss.xml
 * To allow the readers leave comments on your post, choose “Yes” in the Allow Comment field (Make sure that in the 1.5.
 Comments, the comment type IS NOT *Disable Completely**)
 * Publish Date: Configure the displaying of the post date